esovetkin/ledger-plots/README.md

 sum(abs(x))`, which means that firstly appear plots with the biggest sum of the absolute value of the transactions.

+With option `--no-depth-order` plots are ordered only with respect to the `--order-function`.

 # Food prices

 ledger-plots is also able to make plots and generate table for the